nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   - Use case ends.

 - **2b.
 Specified Patient NRIC Does Not Exist**:

   - CareLink displays an error message, and link not formed.
   - Use case ends.

+- **2c.
+NRIC Given For Patient/Caregiver Does Not Match The Respective Roles**:
+  - CareLink displays an error message, and link not formed.
+  - Use case ends.